Docker Interview Questions and Answers

 For accurate functioning, Hypervisor requires specific hardware whereas a Docker runs on OS.
 So, Hypervisor performs its operations slowly but Docker performs its operations very fast.

-- Developer can run script developed in one system in other/ scripts developed in one version can be run in another.
+A developer can run a script developed in one system in other/ scripts developed in one version can be run in another.

 Docker also runs in Windows platform.
 To install Docker in Windows platform, the user needs Windows 10 64bit with 2GB RAM space.
-Docker also runs on older versions of Windows namely Windows 7, 8 and 8.1 with 2GB recommended RAM space, but the user has to enable Virtualization through downloading the tool box from the docker website.
+Docker also runs on older versions of Windows namely Windows 7, 8 and 8.1 with 2GB recommended RAM space, but the user has to enable Virtualization through downloading the toolbox from the docker website.
 Docker for windows can be downloaded from www.docs.docker.com/docker-for-windows/.
-The tool box to run older version of windows can be downloaded from www.docker.com/products/docker-toolbox/.
+The toolbox to run an older version of windows can be downloaded from www.docker.com/products/docker-toolbox/.

 sudo apt-get install –y docker-engine is the command to install Docker Engine in Linux.